-Unlike most hawks, harriers can use their sense of hearing to help locate prey.
-Harriers have an owl-like facial disk to help with directional hearing and soft feathers for a quieter flight.
+Unlike most hawks, Northern Harriers can use their sense of hearing to help locate prey.
+Northern Harriers have an owl-like facial disk to help with directional hearing and soft feathers for a quieter flight.

 There were 354 probable and confirmed breeding blocks identified during the second Breeding Bird Atlas (McGowan and Corwin 2008) and 355 probable and confirmed breeding blocks identified during the first New York State Breeding Bird Atlas (1980-1985) (Andrle and Carroll 1988).
 However, these numbers could be deceptive since they are cumulative over several years and the birds occupy large breeding territories (i.e. individuals reported in more than one block).
 They are widespread in winter, but numbers are highly variable.
 There is concern about the status of Northern Harrier populations in New York because of the loss of farmland and wetlands throughout the state.